Beyond the Failures: Rethinking Foundation Models in Pathology: Empirical Evidence of Weaknesses

 \textbf{Resource Burden and Fragile Adaptation -- } Mulliqi \textit{et al.}~\cite{mulliqi2025limitations} conducted a large-scale study using over 100,000 prostate biopsy slides (from 7,342 patients across 15 sites in 11 countries) to compare two pathology foundation models (FMs) against a task-specific (TS) end-to-end model for prostate cancer diagnosis and Gleason grading.
-They found that although the FMs offered utility in data-scarce settings, when enough labeled data were available the TS model matched or even outperformed the FMs.
-Critically, the FMs consumed up to 35× more energy than the TS model, raising sustainability concerns.
-Despite the purported universality of FMs, their performance did not substantially exceed TS models in the clinically validated setting, highlighting that heavy compute demands and fine-tuning instability limit the practical superiority of FMs in pathology.
+They found that although the FMs offered utility in data-scarce settings, when enough labeled data were available, the TS model matched or even outperformed the FMs.
+Critically, the foundation models consumed up to 35× more energy than the task-specific model, raising sustainability concerns when considered within a realistic clinical lifecycle.
+This comparison is not intended to equate one-time foundation pretraining with a single downstream training run, but rather to highlight the marginal energy cost of achieving comparable clinical performance in a validated setting.
+Energy use must be considered in terms of deployment-relevant factors, including the need for repeated fine-tuning or adaptation across tumor types and institutions, inference-time footprint, and the limited amortization benefit when foundation models do not substantially outperform smaller task-specific alternatives.
+Hence, computational scale alone may not guarantee sustainable or clinically efficient AI in pathology.

+Consuming orders of magnitude more memory while failing to surpass smaller task-specific models, current FMs undermine—rather than enable—the promise of democratizing AI into accessible and clinically reliable technologies.